-In 2007, PSI/Botswana began working on the issue of concurrent sexual partnerships – identified as one of the main drivers of the HIV/AIDS epidemic in Sothern Africa.
+In 2007, PSI/Botswana began working on the issue of concurrent sexual partnerships – identified as one of the main drivers of the HIV and AIDS epidemic in Southern Africa.
 PSI/Botswana developed a multichannel project that combines mass media with peer education in local meeting places, such as bars, schools and churches.
 The initial phase emphasized that the pattern of sexual relationships – not just the number of partners – can increase the risk of HIV transmission.

-In an effort to address the risky behaviours engaged by many Batswana in an innovative way, PSI Botswana developed an eight episode health edutainment television series “Morwalela” which first aired on Botswana Television on 12th April, 2010.
-The TV series was written by local writers and has a predominant Batswana cast and crew.
-Morwalela, the only TV series to focus on mainly on health in Botswana is a dramatic series about the lives of Batswana, which demonstrates how sexual behaviour influences vulnerability to HIV.
-It aims to motivate and encourage viewers to recognize how positive lifestyle across all aspects of life, attitude, and behaviour change can help reduce HIV transmission in Botswana.
+In an effort to address the risky behaviours engaged in by many Batswana in an innovative way, PSI/Botswana developed “Morwalela,” an eight episode health edutainment television series which first aired on Botswana Television on April 12, 2010.
+The TV series was written by local writers and has a predominantly Batswana cast and crew.
+Morwalela, the only TV series to focus mainly on health in Botswana is a dramatic series about the lives of Batswana, demonstrating how sexual behavior influences vulnerability to HIV.
+It aims to motivate and encourage viewers to recognize how positive lifestyle changes across all aspects of life, attitude, and behavior can help reduce HIV transmission in Botswana.

 Filmed entirely in Setswana, the Morwalela cast portray characters living in a small village in Botswana faced with the same difficult decisions as many in Botswana and show the impact of their choices on their lives and the lives of loved ones.
 The series illustrates many of the issues around HIV-transmission.

-The series has invoked a lot of interest among the target audience which saw a re-run on the national television in July 2010.
-The series has also utilized facebook to engage the target audience to discuss issues relayed in each episode every week as well as give feedback on how the series can be improved.
-It is estimated that 264,000 individuals were exposed to each episode of Morwalela.
+The series has evoked a lot of interest among the target audience who saw a re-run on national television in July 2010.
+The series has also utilized Facebook to engage the target audience to discuss issues relayed in each episode every week as well as give feedback on how the series can be improved.
+An estimated 264,000 individuals were exposed to each episode of Morwalela.

-Dialogue on issues concerning sex has culturally been a taboo in our society and has been one of the factors that have compounded the severity of the HIV epidemic in the country.
-According to the National Campaign Plan on Multiple and Concurrent Partnership, dialogue on sex in every sphere of our community be it media, kgotla meetings, church gathering, school, in the family or between a couple is lacking.
+Dialogue on issues concerning sex has culturally been a taboo in Batswana society and has been one of the factors that have compounded the severity of the HIV epidemic in the country.
+According to the National Campaign Plan on Multiple Concurrent Partnerships, dialogue on sex in every sphere of the community, be it media, kgotla meetings (community meetings), church gathering, school, in the family or between a couple, is lacking.